 How can I update my employment details?

 To ensure that the API’s business records remain as accurate as possible the ability to change the name of the business you work for has been disabled.
-Please go to our Change of Company Name page to request a change.
+Please go to our to request a change.

 Can I confirm someone is an API Member?

 Members of the public can contact the API to confirm if someone is a Member of the API.
 The API can provide details of the Member’s Name, Membership Classification, Employer and Business Phone Number.